George Ranetti

-Life
+Biography

 Early life and debut

 George Ranetti-Ranete was born in 1875, either on October 10 or October 18, in Mizil town, Prahova County.
 The son of Vasile Ranetti (or Ranete) and Lina Ioachimescu, he had a younger brother, Atanase Ranetti-Picolo (born March 1878), who also pursued a career in the press.
 The family, despite being assumed Greek, was in fact Romanian.
 According to Ranetti, his ancestors were peasants.
 However, genealogical studies have confirmed his belonging to the local aristocracy.
-His ancestors may have included the boyar Hranete, or more certainly a Ranete sin Dimitrie Căpitanu, ennobled in Wallachia ca. 1819.
-His paternal grandfather had lost his boyar status and worked as a trader in Fefelei, outside Mizil; Ranetti's father, Vasile, was a lawyer in town, who briefly served as Deputy Mayor in a Conservative Party administration.
+His ancestors may have included the boyar Hranete, or more certainly a Ranete sin Dimitrie Căpitanu, ennobled in Wallachia c.
+1819.
+His paternal grandfather had lost his boyar status and worked as a trader in Fefelei, outside Mizil; Ranetti's father, Vasile, was a lawyer in town, who briefly served as Deputy Mayor in a Conservative-Party administration.

 After school in Mizil, George went to Saints Peter and Paul Lyceum in Ploiești.
-Using the pen name Rolla, he published his first article, a defense of his father's politics, in the local paper Gazeta Buzăului (ca. 1890); he made sure that his first poems, motivated by unrequited love and "ridiculously naive", were never published.
+Using the pen name Rolla, he published his first article, a defense of his father's politics, in the local paper Gazeta Buzăului (c.
+1890); he made sure that his first poems, motivated by unrequited love and "ridiculously naive", were never published.
+Even before graduation, he began working as a telegraphist for the Ploiești branch of the Romanian Post.
 After getting his baccalaureate, he was for a while a student of law at the University of Bucharest.
-He never graduated, feeling encouraged enough to start writing professionally, but remained in Bucharest as an employee of the Romanian Post.
 From about 1894, he became a contributor to Adevărul daily, under the assumed name of Namuna.
 His jokes and his first published translation, from Edmond Haraucourt, were screened by the editor, Anton "Tony" Bacalbașa—whom Ranetti saw as "my literary godfather".
+Also as Namuna, he joined Ion Ionescu-Quintus in translating August Strindberg's Father (1895).

-Some of his earliest work saw print in traditionalist magazines: Vatra and Pagini Literare, ca. 1894, Povestea Vorbei, from March 1897, and Floare Albastră, ca. 1898.
+Some of his earliest work saw print in traditionalist magazines: Vatra and Pagini Literare, c.
+1894, Povestea Vorbei, from March 1897, and Floare Albastră, c.
+1898.
 He alternated these contributions with pieces that appeared in the provincial press of Iași, including, in 1896, the daily Sara (as Șandernagor) and, in 1897, the socialist Noutatea.
-The following year, he was working as an editor of Nicolae Fleva's Dreptatea, and living on Rosetti Street, outside Cișmigiu, when his house was robbed by an unknown assailant.
+In September of that year, he was present at the students' national congress.
+Alongside Panait Zosin, he endorsed a minority view, which was that Romanian Jews should be allowed to join student bodies.
+Ranetti himself never graduated university.
+Though feeling encouraged enough to start writing professionally, he remained in Bucharest as a postal employee.
+By 1898, he was working as an editor of Nicolae Fleva's Dreptatea, and living on Rosetti Street, outside Cișmigiu, when his house was robbed by an unknown assailant.
 Also in 1898, he and Tony wrote for the left-leaning satirical newspaper Ardeiul, put out in Târgu Jiu by Witold Rolla-Piekarski, then for Tony's own Moș Teacă.
+His many engagements prevented him from finishing work on a translation of Cyrano de Bergerac, as commissioned by the National Theater Bucharest.
+He brought in Duțescu Duțu and Vasile Leonescu to complete that project.